 Gold is the best and strongest material for a dental crown, and it's most often recommended for back molars since they take the brunt of your chewing force.
 As the workhorses in your mouth, gold is a sensible option for your molars; and since these teeth are in the back of your mouth, and not readily visible when you smile, your gold crown won't be noticeable.

 What is the procedure for completing a dental crown?

 We can typically complete a dental crown in two visits with your dentist in Houston.
 During the first visit, Dr. Bharwani will prepare your tooth for your new crown and make you a temporary version you can wear while a top dental technician creates your final restoration at a dental lab.

 Fabricating your dental crown typically takes two to three weeks.
 When your dental crown is completed, you'll return to GB Dental to have it placed permanently.
 During your second visit, Dr. Bharwani will make any adjustments to your crown at that time to ensure that your bite functions correctly and then you're off to enjoy your new smile!

 A tooth that is cracked or has developed deep decay might benefit from a dental crown.
 When a damaged tooth is too far gone for a filling, a crown is often appropriate.
 The restoration will completely cover the tooth structure and strengthen and protect it from further damage.

-Be sure to brush and floss diligently as both are susceptible to decay near the gum line.
-See your dentist twice a year for examinations and cleanings to ensure your crown or bridge is functioning as it should.
+Be sure to brush and floss diligently as both dental crowns and bridges that are not cared for can cause decay near the gum line.
+For a dental bridge, the key to longevity is keeping your anchor crowns clean and free of decay.
+See your Houston dentist twice a year for examinations and cleanings to ensure your crown or bridge is functioning as it should.

 Call GB Dental today to find out more about crowns and bridges or to schedule your regular examination and cleaning!